Palm1r/QodeAssist/README.md

            Windows\Linux: Help -> About Plugins...
    - Click on "Install Plugin..."
    - Select the downloaded QodeAssist plugin archive file

+## Installation for using Claude

+1. Install Latest QtCreator
+2. Download the QodeAssist plugin for your QtCreator.
+3. Launch Qt Creator and install the plugin:
+   - Go to MacOS: Qt Creator -> About Plugins...
+           Windows\Linux: Help -> About Plugins...
+   - Click on "Install Plugin..."
+   - Select the downloaded QodeAssist plugin archive file
+4. Select Claude provider
+5. Select Claude api
+6. Fill in api key for Claude
+5. Select Claude templates for code completion and chat
+6. Enjoy!

 ## Configure Plugin